In recognition of Women’s History Month, The Christmas Box International recognizes our female leadership.

 Read Carolyn's Story

-I have spent 26 challenging and fulfilling years working in the child welfare system serving at-risk youth and families.
+I have spent nearly three decades challenging and fulfilling years working in the child welfare system serving at-risk youth and families.
 I started my career with the Division of Child and Family Services in 1996, shortly after I graduated with a Master’s Degree in Social Work from the University of Denver.
 While at DCFS, I held the roles of permanency caseworker, adoption caseworker, in-home family preservation therapist, permanency and CPS supervisor, Program Manager, and acting-in Director.
 In 2007, I moved to the County to work as the Program Manager at the Christmas Box House and also held the roles of Clinical Director and Associate Director at Youth Services.
 In August 2017, I became the Director of Youth Services.
 Though my career goal was not to be an administrator, as I loved working one-on-one with youth and their families, I had strong mentors along my career path who believed I could make a difference in a leadership role.

-During my 26-year career, my husband and I raised our two amazing sons, Ethan and Seth.
+During my career, my husband and I raised our two amazing sons, Ethan and Seth.
 My husband, Larry, has always supported me in pursuing my education and career goals.
 As a result, I found a work/life balance to actively participate in my kid’s schools, sports, and other important events.
 Now that my sons are older and we are empty nesters, we have taken on the additional role of Health Coaching and are guiding others into healthier minds, bodies, and finances.

 My goal has always been to provide safe spaces for youth and the adults serving those youth.
 Everyone needs at least one person in their life who believes in them.
 Having those adults in my life has impacted who I am today.